Macro Crash Radar V3

 IndicatorSystemStatus

-Volatility Stress (VIX) equity stress WARNING
+Volatility Stress (VIX) equity stress OK

 Credit Stress (HY spreads) credit market OK

-Bond Stress (MOVE) bond market UNAVAILABLE
+Bond Stress (MOVE) bond market OK

-Liquidity Stress (USD) global liquidity ELEVATED
+Liquidity Stress (USD) global liquidity OK

-Risk Appetite Stress (HYG) risk appetite WARNING
+Risk Appetite Stress (HYG) risk appetite ELEVATED

-Market Breadth Stress market structure ELEVATED
+Market Breadth Stress market structure WARNING

 Macro Cycle Indicators